 My latest comic book

-You can pick up your copy at Amazon, or at one of the many comic book shows I’ll be attending around the Atlanta/Athens area.
-I'm very proud of this book.
+You can pick up your copy on IndyPlanet, or at one of the comic book shows I’ll be attending around town.
+I'm glad to have something productive come out of this nightmare.

 How did I start making comics?